react-simple/react-simple-state/README.md

 - **GlobalStateRoot&lt;State&gt;**:
 	- This is the type for the root global state.
 In contains the **state** (plain JavaScript object) and the **subscriptions**.
 	- Stored in **REACT_SIMPLE_STATE.ROOT_STATE** and can be easily replaced.
-	- All functions and hooks accept it in the optional ***globalStateRoot*** parameter to override the usage of the default ROOT_STATE.
+	- All functions and hooks accept it in the optional ***globalStateRoot*** parameter to override the value coming from the default ROOT_STATE.
 - **StateSetter&lt;State&gt;**:
 	- Callback type returned by state hooks to set the state.
 	- It accepts a partial state object or a function getting the current state and returning the new partial state.